-One of the most effective ways of changing behavior in people is to use ... you guessed it, money.
-Money can be used to encourage desired behavior, or, by charging or withholding money, you can discourage undesirable behavior.
+One way to chang behavior in people is to use a monetary incentive or disincentive.
+Money can be used to encourage people to do things, or, by charging or withholding money, people can be discouraged to do things.
 You can use this to your advantage in your water crisis.
 You could either give people monetary rebates if they use less water or raise the price of water to encourage them to use less.

 Raising the price of water will work -- people and industries will use less water if it costs more.